peterbe/gg-commit/README.rst

     pip install gg-commit

 This plugin is ideally useful in conjunction with `gg-start
-<https://github.com/peterbe/gg-start>`_ which helps you create a new
+<https://github.com/peterbe/gg-start>`_ which helps you create new
-branch.
+branches.

 How to develop
 ==============